Sıkça Sorulan Sorular

 Removing the password from the private key will depend on the software you use to manage your PGP keys.
 With Enigmail, you can set your password to an empty value in the Key Management window.
 With GnuPG you can set it via the command line.
 For other programs, you should be able to find a solution online.

-- You are now synchronized, and can use both devices for sending and receiving E2E-encrypted messages with your communication partners.
+- You are now synchronized, and can use both devices for sending and receiving end-to-end encrypted messages with your communication partners.

 - There are no immediate plans but some preliminary thoughts.